open-webrtc-toolkit/owt-server/doc/servermd/AnalyticsServerGuide_en_US.md

   /// Constructor
   rvaPipeline() {}
   /**
-   @brief Initializes a plugin with provided params after MCU creates the plugin.
+   @brief Initializes a pipeline with provided params after MCU creates the pipeline.
    @param params unordered map that contains name-value pair of parameters
    @return RVA_ERR_OK if no issue initialize it.
 Other return code if any failure.
   */
   virtual rvaStatus PipelineConfig(std::unordered_map<std::string, std::string> params) = 0;
   /**
-   @brief Release internal resources the plugin holds before MCU destroy the plugin.
+   @brief Release internal resources the pipeline holds before MCU destroy the pipeline.
-   @return RVA_ERR_OK if no issue close the plugin.
+   @return RVA_ERR_OK if no issue close the pipeline.
 Other return code if any failure.
   */
   virtual rvaStatus PipelineClose() = 0;
   /**